About this policy

 As we make changes to our website, we may need to update this policy.
 If we make any important changes that affect your rights and interests, we will make sure we bring this to your attention and explain what this means for you.

-If you have any questions in relation to this policy or wish to exercise any of Your rights under data protection law, you should email [email protected] [or call us on 0117 980 9020].
+If you have any questions in relation to this policy or wish to exercise any of your rights under data protection law, you should email [email protected] [or call us on 0117 980 9023].

 Who we are

-This website and the AI & Big Data Expo conference series and brand are owned and operated by Encore Media Group (we/us).
+This website, conference series and brand are owned and operated by Encore Media Group Ltd. (we/us).
 We are a private limited company registered in England and Wales under company number 09784800.
-We are registered as a data controller with the UK Information Commissioner’s Office under number [ZA378090].
+[We are registered as a data controller with the UK Information Commissioner’s Office under number [ZA378090].
 We are registered at The Studio, 69 Oakfield Road, Bristol, BS82BB.

 The data we collect about you